Why Christians Don’t Talk About Mental Health Struggles

 There is real reason for concern when it comes to mental health and our responses to it.

-So, where does our faith and the ministry of the church fit into the solutions for mental illness?
+So where do our faith and the ministry of the church fit into the solutions?

 How would Jesus have us respond to the current conversations?